Space Warfare, Early

 While ships of the early Federation period had speed, maneuverability, intelligence, and devastating weapons, the development of decent shielding lagged behind.
-At the same time that the corporations were seeking ways to design protective shielding for interstellar vessels, to protect them against interstellar gas, hard radiation, and cosmic dust, parallel attempts were various attempts were made by arms manufacturers and the military to protect ships.
+At the same time that the corporations were seeking ways to design protective shielding for interstellar vessels to protect them against interstellar gas, hard radiation, and cosmic dust, arms manufacturers and the military made parallel attempts to protect ships.
 The two approaches actually cross-fertilised each other, because cladding that can protect a relativistic ship against hard radiation may also work against optical, x-ray and gamma-ray laser weapons.
 The needs of each still remained very different, as a protective shielding that works for one kind of radiation often did not help against another one.
 However, super-reflective materials found use with both.
 These could defend against optical lasers, but were useless against particle beams and mass drivers.

 It is generally agreed that the ideal military shielding should: